geek-cookbook/geek-cookbook/docs/kubernetes/loadbalancer/metallb/index.md

 --8<-- "kubernetes-why-full-values-in-configmap.md"

 Then work your way through the values you pasted, and change any which are specific to your configuration.
-I'd recommend changing the following:

-* `commonAnnotations`: Anticipating the future use of Reloader to bounce applications when their config changes, I add the `configmap.reloader.stakater.com/reload: "metallb-config"` annotation to all deployed objects, which will instruct Reloader to bounce the daemonset if the ConfigMap changes.

 ### Kustomization for CRs (Config)

 Older versions of MetalLB were configured by a simple ConfigMap, which could be deployed into Kubernetes **alongside** the helmrelease, since a ConfigMap is a standard Kubernetes primitive.